klenkes74/sb-starter/CONTRIBUTING.md

 - Apply a clean coding style adapted to the surrounding code, even though we are aware the existing code is not fully clean
 - Use (4)spaces for indentation (except if the modified file consistently uses tabs)
-- Use variable naming conventions like in the other files you are seeing (camelcase)
+- Use variable naming conventions like in the other files you are seeing (camel case)
 - use slf4j for logging
 - Comment your code where it gets non-trivial
 - Keep an eye on performance and memory consumption, properly destroy objects when not used anymore
 - Write a unit test
-- Do not do any incompatible changes, especially do not modify the name or behavior of public API methods or properties
+- Do not do any incompatible changes, especially do not modify the name or behaviour of public API methods or properties

 ### How to contribute - the Process

 1. Make sure the change would be welcome (e.g. a bugfix or a useful feature); best do so by proposing it in a GitHub issue
-2. Create a branch forking the cla-assistant repository and do your change
+2. Create a branch forking the CLA-assistant repository and do your change
 3. Commit and push your changes on that branch
 4. In the commit message
  - Describe the problem you fix with this change.